What is closed captioning?

 - Note: Assistance is available 8 am to 5 pm, Monday through Friday, excluding holidays.
 Contacts by e-mail, please include "Closed Captioning" in the subject line of your e-mail.

 CLOSED CAPTIONING QUALITY CERTIFICATION

-- However, Southern Oregon Public Television's television series Immense Possibilities, and several other programs, are broadcast and available online with closed captions.
+- However, Southern Oregon Public Broadcasting Service's television series Immense Possibilities, and several other programs, are broadcast and available online with closed captions.
 Where programs provided by SOPTV are captioned, they are compliant with the FCC's captioning standards by satisfying the caption quality standards set forth in 47 C.F.R. ß 79.1(j)(2).